 distinguish three types of structural optimization problems.

-perform tensor algebra computations such as inner products, cross products, outer products, dyadic products, and tensor contractions.
+perform tensor algebra computations such as inner products, outer products, and tensor contractions.

 apply differential operators such as divergence and gradient on tensor fields.